 It’s crazy that in this day–and–age a city can find itself in this situation.
-However, with the population growth that Cape Town has experienced, along with over-development, droughts and the effects of climate change it’s no surprise.
+However, with the population growth that Cape Town had experienced along with over-development, droughts and the effects of climate change it’s no surprise.

-What’s even more frightening has been the initial casual approach by a large majority of citizens to the care-free use of water, even when requested to lessen their use.
+What was even more frightening was the initial casual approach by a large majority of citizens to the care-free use of water, even when requested to lessen their use.

 So, this got us to thinking.

 Could this happen in Sydney?

 Thankfully that’s unlikely, accordingly to Western Sydney University scientist Dr. Ian Wright, despite the current drought conditions.